liquiddesign/lqgraphi/README.md

 	}
 }
 ```
-and that's all, you can query one, many or collection and mutate create, update and delete operations.
+That's all, you can query one, many or collection and mutate create, update and delete operations.

 #### Helpers for CRUD